alexrbranch/AI-Agent-Story-Teller/Development_Documentation.md

 4. Added an outliner agent.
 Tested independently to validate the json output of the story structure.
 The storyteller handles the json outline well and produces a well structured story.

 5. Added logging to save agent outputs for debugging later.

+6. A judge now reviews the story at the very end and provides metrics for letter grade, age suitability, vocabulary analysis, critiques, and if the story is kid-safe.